-In the year to 31 March 2017, Macquarie:
+In the year to 31 March 2018, Macquarie:

-- Continued to deliver training on Macquarie's ESR policy to risk managers and specific business groups with potential exposure to environmental and social risks; - Continued to provide all new employees with face-to-face and/or online training in relation to the Code of conduct; - Conducted a human rights in the supply chain workshop which included participation from relevant procurement and risk staff and several key suppliers.
+- Delivered training on Macquarie's ESR policy to 160 risk managers and specific business groups with potential exposure to environmental and social risks to support identification and escalation of human rights risks; - Initiated development of specific human rights and modern slavery training modules for risk, onboarding and vendor management functions; and - Continued to provide all new employees with face-to-face and/or online training in relation to the Code of conduct.

-&lt;sup>2 In accordance with the International Labour Organisation Convention No. 138 concerning the Minimum Age for Admission to Employment
+1 In accordance with the International Labour Organisation Convention No. 138 concerning the Minimum Age for Admission to Employment